American History X: Casting

-Joaquin Phoenix was offered the role of Derek Vinyard but he refused the part.
+Joaquin Phoenix was offered the role of Derek Vinyard, but he was not interested.
 After holding casting calls, Kaye was unable to find a suitable actor for the lead role, but casting director Valerie McCaffrey suggested Edward Norton.
 Kaye initially objected, feeling that Norton lacked the "weight or presence", but he eventually conceded.
 According to executive producer Steve Tisch, Norton's passion for the project was "contagious", and he even agreed to a pay cut of more than $500,000 from his usual $1 million fee, to be cast in the lead.
+Norton was initially reluctant about the project until Francis Ford Coppola convinced him.
 McCaffrey also cast Edward Furlong for the role of Danny Vinyard.
 To prepare for the role, Norton increased his calorie intake and spent hours in the gym to gain 25 pounds (11 kg) of muscle.

 Filming

 Principal photography took place in Los Angeles and Venice Beach, lasting for several months and finishing in May 1997.
 Kaye served as cinematographer and camera operator, and would often silently walk around the set, scouting for camera angles or visuals.
 During filming, Kaye established a casual environment for the cast and crew.
 He welcomed visitors on set, including singer Courtney Love, Norton's girlfriend at the time, and British historian John Richardson.
 Kaye would arrive for work in a Lincoln Town Car with a chauffeur, and a license plate that read "JEWISH".
 He carried four cell phones and a fax machine, and during the Passover holidays, Kaye had boxes of matzo delivered to the set.
 He also discovered at the time a newsletter published by a British political group, the National Front, which said he was a prominent Jew who supposedly controlled Britain's media.

-Both Furlong and Ethan Suplee found taking on their roles with hateful views to be uncomfortable.
+Both Furlong and Ethan Suplee found taking on their roles that had hateful views to be uncomfortable.
 Furlong said "It's pretty intense, having to say this incredibly hateful stuff".
 The actors had "white power" tattoos painted on their arms, which Suplee forgot to remove one day after filming, and was confronted by a man in a convenience store.
 Norton recalls "Doing that film created the strangest distortion of perception on me ... the degree to which that film and the magic of camera and art and black and white photography ... made a lot of people think that I was a larger and tougher person than I am".
 The flashback scenes were edited to be in black-and-white, whereas the present-day scenes were edited to be in color.